 What To Expect When You Visit

-Our traditional worship service begins at 8:30 a.m. in the main sanctuary; dismissal is around 9:30 a.m.
-You’ll find we worship through traditional hymns, wonderful organ music, choral arrangements, and bell choir.
+Our “traditional” worship service is held in the main sanctuary; and runs about an hour.
+In this style of service you will find we worship through traditional hymns, wonderful organ music, choral arrangements, and bell choir specials.

-Our “blended” service at 10:45 a.m., which runs about an hour, is less formal and features more contemporary praise music.
-Worship is lead by our praise team of singers, piano, flute, drums, and guitar.
+Our “blended” service is held in our main sanctuary and runs about an hour.
+This style of worship is less formal and features more contemporary praise music.
+Worship is led by our praise team of singers accompanied by piano, flute, drums, and guitar.

 What Should I Wear?

 Please feel free to wear whatever is comfortable for you.
 Some come to church in jeans and running shoes, while others wear a suit and tie, or business casual.
 There is no dress code for any of our services.

 Come a little bit early if you can.
 We will have the coffee pot on—feel free to take your cup into the service with you.

 We have handicapped parking and an elevator in the rear of the church.

 We have a parking lot in the rear of the church and a lot diagonal from the church near “Flowers by Deweys” as well.
 Handicapped parking spaces and an elevator is accessible from the rear of the church.